oracle-quickstart/oci-vtap-archiver/README.md

 1. Using log-collectors like FluentBit, Vector may provide a better way to transfer network capture data to OCI Object Storage.
 FluentBit, Vector can handle backpressure and resume failed uploads from saved checkpoints.

     The pre-conditions for this would be:
-    * S3 API Compatibility needs to be enabled for OCI Object Storage, and
+    * S3 API Compatibility needs to be enabled for OCI Object Storage to leverage output plugin for S3 of these log-collectors, and
     * Network capture output should be in a text format like CSV or JSON.
-Please `tshark` can output network capture in CSV or JSON but `tcpdump` can not.
+Please note `tshark` can output network capture in CSV or JSON but `tcpdump` can not.

 2. Using `tshark` for *pcapng* format.